hiker/PSyclone/doc/algorithm_layer.rst

 to their code and within the content of the ``invoke`` call they add a reference to the required Kernel and the data to pass to it.
 For example,
 ::

     ...
     call invoke(integrate_one_kernel(arg1,arg2))
     ...

-PSyclone works on each algorithm code separately and the algorithm developer is free to use as many ``call invoke()`` calls as they require in the algorithm code.
+The algorithm layer can consist of an arbitrary number of files containing fortran code, any of which may contain as many ``invoke()`` calls as is required.
+PSyclone is applied to an individual algorithm layer file and must therefore be run multiple times if multiple files containing ``invoke()`` calls exist in the algorithm layer.

 The algorithm developer is also able to reference more than one Kernel within an invoke.
 In fact this feature is encouraged for performance